The Second Coming? – (R Open minded): Parental guidance required.

 For example, notice that to qualify as a human dwelling place, popular labels like born again or Christian become less relevant.
 As far as Jesus appears to be concerned it follows that calling yourself Christian, a born-again – or even for that matter an atheist is not where it is at.
 He makes his precondition abundantly clear.
 “Those who love me will keep my word…..”

 Can I suggest taking moment of reflection to consider if we have begun to attempt to follow the principles Jesus enunciates.
 I believe this would be time well spent.
 If we follow John’s text for today, it is only when we keep Jesus’ word that our love will be evident.
 In that sense Jesus may already have come for the lives of others.
 And perhaps his second coming was always meant to be interpreted that way.
-Our challenge is to consider if, for us, he has already come and is continuing to be found in our own life’s witness.
+Our challenge might then be to consider if, for us, he has already come and is continuing to be found in our own life’s witness.